Randal Grichuk Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.62 team ERA that ranks 23rd across all league pitching staffs.
+- The Mets have a 4.57 team ERA that ranks 21st among all MLB pitching staffs.

-- Scherzer (3-2 with a 4.01 ERA and 31 strikeouts in 33 2/3 innings pitched) makes the start for the Mets, his eighth of the season.
+- Verlander makes the start for the Mets, his fifth of the season.
+He is 2-2 with a 3.60 ERA and 20 strikeouts in 25 2/3 innings pitched.

-- In his last appearance on Sunday, the righty tossed six scoreless innings against the Cleveland Guardians while surrendering three hits.
+- His most recent appearance was on Sunday against the Cleveland Guardians, when the right-hander tossed eight innings, surrendering one earned run while allowing three hits.

-- The 38-year-old has a 4.01 ERA and 8.3 strikeouts per nine innings in seven games this season, while giving up a batting average of .221 to opposing hitters.
+- The 40-year-old has an ERA of 3.60, with 7.2 strikeouts per nine innings, in four games this season.
+Opponents have a .198 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.